kawarpreetsingh/awesome-minesweeper/README.md

 # Getting Started

-An awesome minesweeper game created in love with React by Kawarpreet Singh.
+The awesome minesweeper game is created in love with React by Kawarpreet Singh.
 ## Available Scripts

 1. Extract the zip file